 Alongside her sister Serena Williams, Venus was named among the top 10 most marketable athletes in 2016, behind Simone Biles, Michael Phelps and Peyton Manning.

 Williams has a net worth of $95 million.

 Andy Murray Net Worth: $100M

-Although Andy Murray was ranked No. 157 in men’s tennis as of June, his bank account remains among the sport’s elite.
+Although Andy Murray is ranked No. 229 in men’s tennis, his bank account remains among the sport’s elite.

 In 2013, he made history as the first male Brit since 1936 to win Wimbledon.
 He returned in 2016 to take home the Wimbledon trophy for a second time when he defeated Milos Raonic.

-As of November 2017, Murray has garnered a total of $60.8 million in career earnings.
-In the past year, he’s earned $14.8 million in prize winnings and $14 million in endorsement deals.
-Murray’s brand deals include Under Armour, Standard Life, Head, Rado and Jaguar.
+Murray has garnered a total of $61,055,135 in prize money.
+As of 2017, Murray’s brand deals included Under Armour, Standard Life, Head and Jaguar, according to Forbes.
 Murray’s net worth is $100 million.

 See Who Tops the List: These Are Major League Baseball’s Highest-Paid Athletes